 Short Reports and Case Reports will be considered for publication only if of particular interest and accompanied by a short review.
 The structured abstract must not exceed 300 words.

-Authors must submit manuscripts that are not published, in press, or submitted to other scientific journals, books or other venues that could be considered formal publication (including preprints).
+Authors must submit manuscripts that are not published in press, or submitted to other scientific journals, books, or other venues that could be considered formal publications (including preprints).
 The correspondence for each article will be received by the Corresponding Author.
 The submission procedure requires a declaration of personal interests and funding interests of all authors; these details should also be included in the manuscript (see below).

 Please note that JOINTS does not accept submissions of manuscripts that have previously been made available online as a preprint on a preprint server or on the authors’ own website.